Algorithms for Nonlinear Mixed-Integer Location Estimation: Problem Statement

+Note that this notation allows both the target and the references to change their locations between epochs, but that a single integer is used in all the phase observations of reference $i$.
+In some settings we know that the target and/or the references are stationary; it is easy to exploit this information, as we shall see below.

+The assumption that a but that a single integer $\mathring{n}_{i}$ is used in all the phase observations of reference $i$ depends on the receiver's ability to track the carrier phase continuously; that is, that there are no \emph{cycle slips }(the term used in the GNSS literature to describe a failure to track the carrier phase continuously).

 These problems are interesting when $\delta_{i}\ll\epsilon_{i}$.
-Typical value of $\lambda$ for radio systems range from about 1~m to about 10~cm, typical standard deviations for $\epsilon_{i}$ are on the scale of 10~m, and typical standard deviations for $\delta_{i}$ are on the scale of $\lambda/100$, so about 1~cm to 1~mm.
+Typical value of $\lambda$ for radio systems range from about 1~m to about 10~cm and typical standard deviations for $\delta_{i}$ are on the scale of $\lambda/100$, so about 1~cm to 1~mm.
+In GNSS typical standard deviations for $\epsilon_{i}$ are on the scale of 10~m, much higher.